 Next Steps1.
 Learn about the financial responsibilities of a sponsor 2.
 Learn about minimum necessary income 3.
 Learn about other rules dealing with your financial situation 4.
 Learn how criminal law and status affect whether you can be a sponsor 5.
 Get legal help if you gave incorrect or incomplete information to IRCC

-You cannot be a sponsor if you've been convicted of:
+You cannot be a sponsor if any of the following apply to you:

 - You sponsored someone who got social assistance, including disability benefits through the Ontario Disability Support Program (ODSP), during the period of the sponsorship undertaking, unless you:

 - paid back the money they got, or

 - are paying it back based on an agreement with the Ontario government.

 - You owe money to IRCC.
 For example, you might owe money because you:

 - You owe money because you have not made child support or spousal support payments that a court ordered you to make.

 - You filed for bankruptcy and have not been discharged from bankruptcy.